Gerald R. Ford Presidential Museum: Educational and community programs

 The Gerald R. Ford Presidential Library and Museum are sponsored by the Gerald R. Ford Presidential Foundation whose mission is to support historical exhibits, educational programs, conferences, research grants, and awards.
 In addition to providing funding for the library and museum, the foundation publishes a semi-annual report of activities, sponsors the William E. Simon Lectures in Public Affairs, awards journalism prizes for excellence in reporting on the presidency and defense issues and awards grants-in-aid of up to $2,000 to researchers who use the Ford Library archival holdings.
 Another part of the foundation's mission is to honor the principles and values demonstrated by Gerald Ford throughout his public service career.

 The museum collaborates with various organizations, including the Ford Presidential Foundation, University of Michigan, and Domestic Policy Association, to host scholarly conferences and community events.
-These activities are intended to promote education and civic engagement, and may be organized independently or in partnership with other groups.

-Museum staff organizes and hosts special events that range from period fashion shows to activities for school children and in-service workshops for area teachers.
+Museum staff organizes and hosts many other special events.
 The museum annually hosts naturalization ceremonies for new citizens and opens the grounds to community festivities and Independence Day fireworks.
-Other regular programs at the museum include the Great Decisions Lecture Series which brings guest speakers on selected foreign policy topics and features audience discussions and completion of "opinion ballots".
-It maintains an ongoing partnership with the Close Up Foundation that encourages student awareness of public issues and sponsors a Citizens Bee, a competitive exam for high school students with questions focused on history and political affairs.
+Other regular programs include the Great Decisions Lecture Series which brings guest speakers on selected foreign policy topics and features audience discussions and completion of "opinion ballots".
+It maintains an ongoing partnership with the Close Up Foundation and sponsors a Citizens Bee, a competitive exam for high school students with questions focused on history and political affairs.
 The American Political Film Series annually presents eight motion pictures that frequently deal with highly charged topics for discussion.
-At Christmas time, area youth are invited to create ornaments for the large tree in the museum lobby.